 Feeling drained?
 A little sad?
 You could be suffering from Vitamin D deficiency.

-March is often the hardest month for many of us in the UK as we reach the tail end of all that cold wintry weather.
 The lack of sunshine and daylight throughout the winter months affects all of us, causing a lack of Vitamin D at best, or even for some of us about of SAD (Seasonal Affective Disorder).